ChrisBall/ToffeePhonic/docs/Instructions.md

 The sensor used in this device is the VL53L1X time-of-flight sensor.

 This is a prototype device and may not always behave as expected.
-If you have any issues or feedback, open n isasue.
+If you have any issues or feedback, open an issue.

 # Power